Proxy Networks, Inc.: Software Editions

 As of November 16, 2022, the latest version of the software is v10.5 Hotfix #2.

 Company history

 Proxy Networks' technology was originally developed by Funk Software, a company known for creating one of the first remote desktop support solutions for the Windows 3.1 platform in the early 1990s.

 In 2005, Funk Software was acquired by Juniper Networks, a company that primarily focuses on network security.

-In July 2006, with backing from de Anda Capital LLC, Proxy Networks Inc. was established to acquire the remote desktop software product line from Juniper Networks The proprietary software, later branded as "Proxy Pro," was already in use by numerous organizations, including Boeing Co., Fidelity Investments and the U.S. Secret Service.
+In July 2006, with backing from de Anda Capital, Proxy Networks. was established to acquire the remote desktop software product line from Juniper Networks The proprietary software, later branded as "Proxy Pro," was already in use by numerous organizations, including Boeing, Fidelity Investments and the United States Secret Service.

 Product Distribution

 Proxy Networks' products are available directly to customers in North America and through third-party vendors in Europe, Asia, Africa, the Middle East, South America, and Latin America.